promiscuous-io/promiscuous/README.md

 has not always been easy to achieve this in Ruby.

 Promiscuous facilitates designing Ruby based SOA services.
-It does this by watching models in publisher applications to send corresponding model operations on a common message bus powered by [RabbitMQ](http://www.rabbitmq.com/).
+It does this by watching models in publisher applications and sending corresponding model operations on a common message bus powered by [RabbitMQ](http://www.rabbitmq.com/).
 Each subscriber has its own queue to receive messages asynchronously.